Tips and advice

 Before coming to the Ombudsman it is a good idea to try and solve the problem with the agency you want to complain about.
-As a general rule, the Ombudsman will not, and in some cases cannot, investigate complaints until they have been raised with the agency.
-Most agencies have internal complaint handling procedures that may be able to sort out the problem to your satisfaction.
-If you have not contacted the agency first, the Ombudsman may decide not to investigate until you have tried to resolve the problem with the agency itself.
+As a general rule, the Ombudsman will not, and in some cases cannot, investigate complaints until they have been raised with the organisation, agency, or provider.
+Most organisations have internal complaint handling procedures that may be able to sort out the problem to your satisfaction.
+If you have not contacted the organisation first, the Ombudsman may decide not to investigate until you have tried to resolve the problem with the organisation itself.

 - Focus on resolving the main problem